aoliverio/content/docs/Developers/content-sessions.md

 - Site selector in src/Template/Content/dashborad.ctp

-This session is managed globally in src/Controller/AppController.php
+This session is managed and changed globally in src/Controller/AppController.php